Layr-Labs/eigenda/api/docs/disperser.md

 Clients use this to customize liveness requirement.
 The higher this number, the more operators may need to be up for attesting the blob, so the chance the dispersal request to fail may be higher (liveness for dispersal).

-Requires: 1 &lt;= quorum_threshld &lt;= 100 quorum_threshld &gt; adversary_threshold.
+Requires: 1 &lt;= quorum_threshld &lt;= 100 quorum_threshld &gt; adversary_threshold &#43; 10.

 Note: The adversary_threshold and quorum_threshold will directly influence the cost of encoding for the blob to be dispersed, roughly by a factor of 100 / (quorum_threshold - adversary_threshold).
-See the spec for more details: https://github.com/Layr-Labs/eigenda/blob/master/docs/spec/protocol-modules/storage/overview.md |
+See the spec for more details: https://github.com/Layr-Labs/eigenda/blob/master/docs/spec/protocol-modules/storage/overview.md Currently it&#39;s required that the difference must be at least 10. |